thelightdesigner/ScuffedWalls/Functions.md

  - Function Time => starting beat of selection (only append notes after...)
  - toBeat: float => ending beat of selection (only append notes before...)
  - appendTechnique: int(0-2)
- - select: bool, only applies the affect if the value is true. example `select:{_lineLayer = 0}` will only append to notes with linelayer 0
+ - select:bool WHERE if `true` object will be modified and if `false` object will be skipped.
+EXAMPLE: `select:{_lineLayer = 0}` will only append to notes with linelayer 0
  - any of [`these properties`](Functions.md#noodle-extensionschroma-properties-syntax)

   Example